 - 1 tablespoon lemon zest

-Grease the bottom and sides of an 8-inch round cake pan with olive oil.
+- Grease the bottom and sides of an 8-inch round cake pan with olive oil.
+For easier unmolding, place a parchment paper circle into the bottom of the pan.

-- Then whisk in the coconut flour, sugar, baking powder, salt and the lemon zest.
+- Then whisk in the coconut flour, baking powder, salt and the lemon zest.